davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 To keep things as simpile as possible (for now), let's only allow two values to be proposed.
 We'll call those options <span style="color:red">red</span> and <span style="color:blue">blue</span>, but they can , these options can stand in for anything: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement distributed variables, but in most of computing, you end up being able to have exactly zero of something, exactly one of something, or $N$ of something.
 If we can figure out how to have exactly two options, there's probably a way to extend it from 2 to $N$​ options.

-With that, let's start by having each node track its own replica of the distributed variable, initially null:
+With that, let's start by having each node track its own vote, initially null:

 DIAGRAM